Do you feel irritation in the eyes while swimming in the pool? Probably it happens due to the high acidic level of the pool.

 Why Is It Essential to Raise the Alkalinity of the Pool?

-The low level of alkalinity can harm the pool line, create cracks, and the pool wall becomes etched.
-Furthermore, a motor surface that is made of metal can become corrosive.
+Low alkalinity can harm the pool line, create cracks, and the pool wall becomes etched.
+Furthermore, a surface that is made of metal can become corrosive.
 Also, the high acidic level of the pool may stain the walls.

 The alternation in the chemical composition can drop the pH level and make pool water unfit for swimming.
 The low pH level can further alter the function of chlorine which acts as a pool disinfectant.